White woman who called police on girl denies it was racial

 "She never asked us to be quiet.
 She came out and directly demanded to see a permit to sell water from an 8-year-old," Austin said.

 In an interview with HuffPost, Ettel said she didn't actually call the police and was only bluffing.
-The San Francisco Police Department did not immediately respond to a request for comment from NBC News.
+Robert Ruecam, a spokesman for the San Francisco Police Department, confirmed to NBC News that no complaint was made regarding the incident.

 The video is reminiscent of a recent viral clip in which a white woman in Oakland, California, called the police on black men having a barbecue in a park.
 That woman was named "BBQ Becky" online.